mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 From above:

-- Create a params object with a key of `Bucket` representing the bucket name from which we are fetching the uploaded objects.
+- Create params object with a key of `Bucket` representing the bucket name from which we are fetching the uploaded objects.

 - Promisify the `listObjects()` function from s3.